Why you’ll love this family favorite recipe!

-Hands down one of the WORST things is when you go in for a big ole’ scoop of a thick and chunky homemade guacamole only to hear…
+One of my pet peeves is when I’m going in for a big ole’ scoop of a thick and chunky homemade guacamole only to hear…

 - Oil.
-Vegetable or avocado oil are preferred since they have little to no added flavor.
+Vegetable or avocado oils are preferred since they have little to no added flavor.
 Olive oil may also be substituted if that’s what you have available.

 - Salt.
 Sprinkle on as much or as little of this as you’d like.
 Coarse sea salt will add a wonderful, salty crunch to the chips, but regular table salt gives you very similar results.

-You should have just enough of it to coat twelve 5-inch tortillas.
+You should have enough to coat 12 (5-inch) tortillas.

 Once the tortillas are coated in the oil, use a large knife or a pizza cutter and slice them into quarters or sixths.